opencadc/storage-inventory/cadc-storage-adapter-ceph/README.md

 ## configuration

 ### Java System properties
+This library is configured via Java system properties.
+The method of passing the property values to the JVM depends on the execution environment.
+All properties are required.
 ```
 org.opencadc.inventory.storage.s3.S3StorageAdapter.endpoint = {S3 REST API endpoint}
 org.opencadc.inventory.storage.s3.S3StorageAdapter.s3bucket = {S3 bucket name or prefix}